sshniro/zap-docs/source/includes/auth.md

 ```

+ZAP has scripting support for most of the popular languges.
+The following are some of the languge list to create ZAP scripts.

 The following example performs a script based authentication for the Damn Vulnerable Web Application.
 Similar to the
 Bodgeit example DVWP also uses the post request authenticate the users.
 But apart from username and password DVWA sends an
 additional token to protect against the Cross-Site request forgery attacjs.
 This token is obtained from the the landing page.